mapbox/DEPRECATED-dispatch/README.md

 * `PagerDutyServiceId` = The ID of your Dispatch PagerDuty service, obtained from the service URL in PagerDuty
 * `PagerDutyFromAddress` = Email address of a valid PagerDuty user in your team, [required by the PagerDuty API](https://v2.developer.pagerduty.com/docs/incident-creation-api)
 * `PagerDutyApiKey` = [sensitive] PagerDuty API key
-* `SlackChannel` = Fallback Slack channel for when Dispatch direct messages fail
+* `slackDefaultChannel` = Fallback Slack channel for when Dispatch direct messages fail
 * `SlackBotToken` = [sensitive] Bot user OAuth access token from your Dispatch Slack app (begins with `xoxb-`)
 * `KmsKey` = Cloudformation-kms stack name or AWS KMS key ARN to encrypt sensitive parameter values